stfbk/mig-t/doc/language.md

 ## Operation

-An operation could be a message interception or a session operation, it could also be a validate operation (more info down here).
-The most basic and useful type of operation is the one that makes you able to intercept message that you can then edit, just specify message type and the required tags and you are ready to go.
+An operation can be either a message interception or a session operation.
+The most basic and useful type of operation is message interception, which allows you to intercept messages and then edit them.
+To do this, you simply need to specify the message type and the required tags
-The use of the operation tag differ based on the type of test is defined into:

 ### Message type

-With the tag `message type` it has to be specified to which message execute the given operation.
-Message types can be defined in the file _"msg_def.json"_ which will be created at the first execution of the plugin in the Burp folder.
-By default, some oauth message types are present, feel free to add or modify them.
+The message type tag specifies the message to which the given operation should be applied.
+Message types can be defined in the msg_def.json file, which is created in the Burp folder at the first execution of the plugin.
+By default, some OAuth message types are present, but you can add or modify them as needed.

-The way a message type is defined is by the use of checks (like in passive tests), the checks are then evaluated over a message, and if the evaluation is successful, the message is then processed.
+A message type is defined by a set of checks.
+These checks are evaluated against a message, and if all of the checks pass, then the message is processed by the operation.

 To define a message type you have to tell:

 - The `name`
 - `is request` if the message is a request or not (true, false)
-- `response name` (optional) if you want to also associate a name to the response of that message (often useful when you know the request but not the response)
+- `response name` (optional) if you want to also associate a name to the response of that message (often useful when you know how a request is, but not the response)
-- `request name` (optional) if you need to intercept a message by its response, but you want do access the request, just put the name of the request to use it in the language.
+- `request name` (optional) if you need to intercept a message by its response, but you want to access the request, just put the name of the request to use it in the language.
 Note that if you intercept the response, you can not edit the request anymore, because it has already been sent.
 - `checks` list (see check section for details)

-### Operation in passive tests

-When an operation in a passive test is defined with the `message type` tag, the other possible tags are (in an exclusive way):

-- `checks`: which is a list of `check`

-To consider a test successful all the checks has to be evaluated to true.
-Note that where you are using a regex you have to backslash (\) all the regex operators such as (?{}.\*) if you need them to be searched instead of executed.

-### Operation in active tests
+### Operation tags

-An operation in an active test can be used with these tags:
+An operation can be used with these tags:

 - `message type` which specifies a message type
 - `action` The action to be done on this operation, can be `intercept` or `clear cookies`